-What were the oversight arrangements by the organisation, including iv. visits by or on behalf of the organisation?
+iv.
+What were the oversight arrangements by the organisation, including visits by or on behalf of the organisation?

-As was the custom in all establishments, the Provincial Councillor responsible for Child Care throughout the Province visited the Home on a regular basis and in turn reported to the Provincial and the Provincial Council.
+The Provincial Councillor responsible for Child Care throughout the Province visited the Home on a regular basis and in turn reported to the Provincial and the Provincial Council.